-The customer is allowed to check in 130% of their weekly forecast demand.
+The team decided to allow the customer to check in 130% of their weekly forecast demand.
 The extra 30% is to allow them to work overtime just in case they are recovering from a bad previous month or if they have to expedite a customer order.